Villa Uma by Case Design is an understated family home in lush Alibag

 Situated just below 1000 m altitude in Makwanpur, Southern Nepal, the site for the Silinge Maternity Centre is surrounded by open agro-forestry lands.
 The overall slope is five meters and on a clear day, one can see the majestic Himalayas to the North East.
 Instead of a static master plan, we proposed a dynamic scenario with three comfortable pavilions with 11 beds; two of them are raised on stilts that allow the existing lush landscape to continue to flourish.
 The water can flow, the bees can buzz and the frogs can hop on.
 A central ramp forms the spine which connects all three pavilions.

 At SMA, we have always prioritised the idea of 'design with nature'.
-In the Maternity Centre, we designed with the wind.
+In the Maternity Centre, we designed it with the wind.
 The curved corners of the pavilions allow a free flow of the wind and the stagnant cooling blanket of air under the pavilions raised on stilts make the floors a comfortable element of the structure.

 The butterfly roofs are carefully detailed in local slate(6).
 They collect precious rainwater on the horizontal roofs of the bathrooms.
 The walls are a combination of standard RTB (Rat Trap Bond(7)) and patterned brick expressions that reveal themselves on the inside as a user-friendly wall.
 On the outside, they form a welcoming landing spot for the birds and a basking spot for lizards.

 During construction, we had to overcome several challenges including the COVID waves.
 Technically, it was painstakingly difficult to get the RTB walls up.
 Only after demonstrating a series of 1:1 mock-ups on-site, were the local masons able to replicate this novel method.
 We declined their pleas to just make a full brick wall as we were not willing to compromise on the future comfort of the Chepang women.
 Once the building was put to use on November 10, 2021, everybody understood what the combined air gap in the walls and the cold air buffer under the building achieved.
 A comfortable homey environment.
 The whole community, women, men and children alike are getting their regular health checkups done.
-At the time this article was written 8500 of them have visited the centre.
+At the time this article was written 8500 of them had visited the centre.

 Ernest Dimnet’s work in the 1930s focused on thinking and reasoning in a period of great global uncertainty.
 Almost a century later, we seem to be in a similar situation.
-Perhaps we need to think about what we can, as practicing architects, and teachers of architecture can do.
+Perhaps we need to think about what we can, as practising architects and teachers of architecture can do.
 Can we go beyond architectural extravagance?
 At SMA we have consistently conceived and delivered projects using architecture as a tool to support inclusivity.
 We believe meaningful projects can contribute to bringing intimacy back into the design vocabulary of the 21st century.
 We have been fortunate to work side by side with the Chepang women, midwives, community and NGO members for their advocacy and it gives us a deeper sense of design satisfaction to see the very real contribution to the improvement of their lives.

 References